 Vouchers – Issue a set number of vouchers for free fish & chips to a local food bank or homeless shelter to distribute ahead of the day, meaning the whole community can enjoy the day.

-Happy birthday – Offer free fish & chips for anyone whose birthday falls on National Fish & Chip Day.
+Happy birthday – Offer a free cone of chips for anyone whose birthday falls on National Fish & Chip Day.
 Just ask them to bring in photo ID.

 Something special – Speak to your fish merchant to see if they have a different species of fish that you can put on your menu at a special price.
 Or create a bespoke batter mix for a batter with a difference.
-You’ll need to be super organised though to ensure there’s no mix up with orders.
+Seasoned chips or loaded fries make another guest addition, not only are they on trend but they are highly profitable and the possibilities are endless.

 Let lunchtime take the strain – Shops tend to focus on teatime, but why not do a special price on a lunchtime light bite?
 This not only promotes you as a lunchtime pitstop, but it may also take some of the pressure off at teatime.
-Plus, by discounting your mini fish & chips you’re actually giving away less.
+This will also appeal to those people still woking from home.

-Instant win – Have some stickers made and label up the bottom of a set number of boxes, trays or tubs and customers win free fish & chips redeemable after National Fish & Chip Day.
+Instant win – Use our “I Love F&C” labels on the bottom of a set number of boxes, trays or tubs and customers win free fish & chips redeemable after National Fish & Chip Day.
 This works really well as you can label these up before the shift starts and it drives traffic after the event.

-Join the club – If you have a database you market to, develop an exclusive offer for club members only.
-If it’s free chips, for example, promote this early on to encourage customers to sign up, thereby increasing your database and the audience you can market to afterwards.
+Join the club – If you have a database you market to, develop an exclusive offer for club members only, maybe an exclusive deal or a special menu item only they have access to.
+Be sure to promote this early on to encourage customers to sign up, thereby increasing your database and the audience you can market to afterwards.

 Pay it forward – For every meal purchased, pledge to donate one to a local food bank, care home or community group.
 Or be eco-conscious and for every meal sold, pledge to plant a tree in the local community.
 This makes a great story to PR later on.

-Celebrity servers – Do you know any local celebrities who you can rope in for the day and get them serving customers?
+Celebrity servers – Do you know any local celebrities who you can rope in for an appearance?
+Even better if you can get them serving behind the counter!

 Be social – If you feel you’re already too busy, you can still join in with the day simply by posting up a photo, meme or gif on social media.
 Giphy.com is a great website for searching up free GIFs, clips, and stickers.
 Remember to use the hashtag #nationalfishandchipday.
 You can also change your social media headers for the day to raise awareness.
 Check out NEODA’s National Fish & Chip Day website for lots of downloadable content.

 Bouncebacks – Produce vouchers offering free items or a discount that customers can redeem after National Fish & Chip Day, encouraging them to return.
-There are loads of free apps available where you can create your own voucher.
-If you’re giving away free food, add up the cost of what you’re offering and promote the fact that there is £XX worth of food up for grabs for a headline-grabbing PR story.
+There are loads of free apps available where you can create your own voucher, Canva is a great one .
+If you are giving away free food, add up the cost of what you’re offering and promote the fact that there is £XX worth of food up for grabs for a headline-grabbing PR story.

 These are just a few ideas to get you started; you’ll probably have others of your own.
 Whatever you do, start promoting it as soon as possible so you stand the best chance of seeing a positive result.
 And let us know what you’re doing and how you got on.